phseiff/singletdon/README.md

   ❗ This currently only works if your username is `phseiff` (which it naturally isn't, lol), so you will need to search the code for a mention of `phseiff` with something along the lines of `tag` near it, and change that.

-* 🚩 **There are some more things noted in issues in this repository** (but I also use these issues for things related to my own mastodon instance specifically), and I will transcript these into the README once I fond time and motivation to do so.
+* 🚩 **There are some more things noted in issues in this repository** (but I also use these issues for things related to my own mastodon instance specifically), and I will transcript these into the README once I find time and motivation to do so.

 Feel free to make pull requests for things I noted I plan in the future, or ask if it's okay to make one for a different feature!